digitalideation/prompt_h2501/day01.md

 - Each group shows its three-image chain side by side.
 - Lightning discussion: _Which details persisted?
 Which words caused surprising changes?_
 - Optional quick votes: Most Surprising Transformation / Best Scene Composition.
-- Tease Day 02: “How might we translate these scenes into sound or music?”

 ### ✅ Learning Outcomes